 - Be proactive and check the noise ratings on appliances and equipment.
 You’d be surprised at how loud things can get.
 By doing your due diligence, you can find quieter products that are just as effective.

-With everything that you know, purchasing headphones should be an even more informed decision-making process.
-Chances are that you know what it’s like to be on a noisy subway car, and if you’re like me, you crank the volume to drown out your surroundings.
+Certain headphones with good passive isolation or noise cancellation can help you avoid hearing loss.
+Chances are that you know what it’s like to be on a noisy subway car, and if you’re like me, you crank the volume up to drown out your surroundings.
 When we do this, though, we’re not lessening the surrounding noise.
 We’re putting our stereocilia at risk of permanent damage.
+To avoid this, some headsets include volume limiters.

-Why do we turn up the music to drown out surroundings?
+Why do we turn up the music to drown out our surroundings?

 Well, it’s actually a phenomenon that we discuss a lot in various reviews and it’s called auditory masking.
 This is when one sound affects how you perceive another.
 With the subway example, the loud, low-frequency hum of the subway masks the higher, quieter sounds of your MP3 player.

-You may be wondering, “Why does this happen?”
-We could get completely in the weeds regarding psychoacoustics, but all that you really need to know is that our brains—just like our internet service providers (ISPs)—have limited bandwidth.
+We could get completely in the weeds regarding psychoacoustics, but all that you really need to know is that our brains have limited bandwidth.
 We can only process so much auditory information before our brains filter out tertiary sounds.
-See, our brains evolved to hear a lions roar or a child’s scream, not the nuances of your favorite Yo-Yo Ma composition.
+See, our brains evolved to hear a lion’s roar or a child’s scream, not the nuances of your favorite Yo-Yo Ma composition.

 What kind of headphones should you buy?

 If you’re looking to protect your hearing, active noise cancelling (ANC) headphones are the way to go.
 High-end models are typically adept at both passively and actively cancelling noise, which means that you don’t have to reach for the volume dial nearly as often.
-Our pick for the best active noise-cancelling headphones are the Sony WH-1000X M3.
+Our pick for the best active noise cancelling headphones is the Sony WH-1000XM4.